telefonicaid/fiware-skuld/README.rst

     expired in the next days (e.g. 7 days or less).
 The files ``trial_users_to_delete.txt`` and  ``trial_users_to_notify.txt`` for trial users and ``community_users_to_delete.txt`` and
     ``community_users_to_notify.txt`` are the script outputs.
 This script requires the admin credential.
+    This script is used in the following way: phase0_generateuserlist {role}, where role is trial or community.

  -phase0: ``phase0_generate_community_userlist_resources.py``.
 This script generate
     the list of community users together with the regions where they have access in